 Grains, potatoes, and corn are great sources of carbohydrates for dogs.
 But there’s an important caveat: These foods should always be cooked.
 Cooking carbohydrates like grains and potatoes make the foods more easily digestible.
 Luckily, most dog foods on the market contain easily digestible carbohydrates.

 In addition, the fiber found in carbohydrates contributes to healthy digestion.
 Fiber isn’t a necessary nutrient for dogs, but it’s found in many carbohydrate-rich foods and certainly helps things run smoother.
 Fiber promotes digestive health and regular bathroom breaks.
-It also keeps pups feeling full.
+It also keeps them feeling full.

 For dogs, only very small amounts of vitamins are necessary for life.
 But that doesn’t make those vitamins any less important!
 Dogs can’t synthesize most vitamins, which is why you should ensure that you’re feeding your dog vitamin-rich food.
 Here’s what they need: